kerseviciute/aPEAR-publication/README.md

-# pathExplore
+# aPEAR

-This repository contains code used to perform analysis for the pathExplore paper.
+This repository contains code used to perform analysis for the aPEAR paper.

 ## Requirements